RedisGraph/RedisGraph/docs/docs/datatypes.md

       2) (integer) 10
 ```

-This aligns with way that the properties of nodes and relationships can be accessed.
+This aligns with the way that the properties of nodes and relationships can be accessed.

 Maps cannot be stored as property values.